WeirdMidas/AetherAtlas/README.md

-idle = frequency that the SOC clusters will be at after the interaction ends min = floor frequency that occurs during the interaction, which prevents the CPU from dropping to idle frequencies during the interaction high speed + load = floor frequency and load for moments of high performance.
-If these demands occur, the CPU will be prohibited from dropping below these frequencies, avoiding frequency fluctuations during moments of extreme load
+idle = frequency that the SOC clusters will be at after the interaction ends min = floor frequency that occurs during the interaction, which prevents the CPU from dropping to idle frequencies during the interaction

 SOC compatibility and technical specifications: sdm765/sdm765g (Schedutil)